 What’s interesting to point out, is that different forms and doses of zinc have been used in these studies.
 And this may be one factor contributing to the mixed results.
 For example, the study reported positive results in treating rosacea administered 100 mg of zinc sulfate three times a day for a total of 300 mg daily.
 However, in the contrasting study, 220 mg of zinc sulfate was given twice daily for a total of 440 mg a day.
 This means that zinc may not be your miracle mineral when it comes to solving all your skin problems, but it is necessary for healthy skin function.

 And it could very well be a missing piece of your puzzle.
 So if you’re struggling with skin issues, I do suggest having your zinc levels checked as well as addressing any deficiencies.
 However, more isn’t always better.
 Too much supplemental zinc can impair your body’s ability to absorb other nutrients, such as copper.
 The daily minimum recommended intake is 15 mg for adults.
 And no more than 40 mg of supplemental zinc a day is recommended to avoid toxicity.
-In general, I recommend taking 30 mg of zinc bisglycinate chelate daily for best results.
+In general, I recommend taking 30 mg of zinc bis-glycinate chelate daily for the best results.